 The Commercial Pilots Licence will allow a person to have a flying career in aviation.
 It will enable them to act as a pilot in multi engine and multi pilot aircraft for airline commercial transport.
 The course comprises 25 hours flight training and a minimum of 20 hours theoretical tuition.

-The flight training is conducted on a single engine Cessna 172 and an FNPT II simulator.
+The flight training is conducted on a Multi-Engine Piper Seneca PA-34 or Diamond DA-42 and an FNPT II simulator.

 The 6 hours flying requirement are met as follows: